MicrosoftDocs/azure-devops-docs/docs/extend/develop/auth.md

 ---
 ms.subservice: azure-devops-ecosystem
-title: Auth and Security | Extensions for Azure DevOps
+title: Authenticate and Secure | Extensions for Azure DevOps
 description: Learn how to authenticate requests to your service and call REST APIs from your Azure DevOps extension. ms.assetid: c1704b14-66d2-4950-8633-a63fc8f88508 ms.topic: how-to